raox77/77script/README.md

 # 77script
-Dcript was not made by me credits to gosheto imribiy AMITXV catgamerop i dont claim ownership
+Script was not made by me credits to gosheto imribiy AMITXV catgamerop i dont claim ownership

 its all opensource i only made the script to make it easy for me since i do all of this whenever i install a new custom iso etc